ZuuHou/Tsoha-Bootstrap/README.md

 ## Subject

 GreenBook is a helpful tool to manage and track your bets.
-You can place bets, check your betting history and account balance.
-Find more in the documentation livk provided above.
+You can place bets, check your betting history and keep track of your account balance.
+Find more in the documentation link provided above.